 While the risk factors in trading futures are almost similar to those of the trading stocks and other forms of assets, there is a vast difference.
 The difference between the two is that in trading stocks or other assets, the worst loss you can experience is the amount of the committed capital.

 On the other hand, with trading futures, you can end up losing more than the initial committed capital.
 It happens when the market moves more than twice in the opposite direction.
 This means that you may end up selling a product at a detrimental and not just a loss of a few hundred or thousand dollars.

 Such issues have caused several futures traders to announce bankruptcy in the past.

-The fact that futures trading offers no leverages is subject to daily settlements and is an unlimited liability that also adds to the risk factor.
+The fact that futures trading offers no leverages is subject to daily settlements and unlimited liability that also adds to the risk factor.
 In addition to the market-related risks, futures trading is also subjected to policy-related threats and trading about risks.

 .
 Developing adequate know-how of the market and forex calculators

 .
 Research on the policies in the sector

 .
 Getting professional advice that will help you make the right decision